Layne Redman: Marketing career

 In 2002 Redman moved permanently to Dubai where he worked as an executive assistant for sports marketing agency, Proactive Sports Management, the same agency that looked after footballer Wayne Rooney where he was in training to be a sports agent.
 This was followed by a stint with Essentially Sports Management, the group that use to manage F1 driver Jenson Button and then on to Emaar Properties as part of the founding management team of their sports and fitness brand Hayya!

 During this time Redman continued to work on international modelling assignments and promotional campaigns, appearing in numerous campaigns and TVCs for brands such as MTV, Sony Ericsson, Danone, Getty Images, Jumeirah and Shangri-La Hotels and Resorts.

 Move into television

 In 2008 Redman was asked to do a screen test for Dubai One for their most popular and oldest running English language show Out & About, and became the new co-host for the start of the third season.
 The show is a "what's on" guide for the Emirates.

 In 2010, Layne was the anchor of a new studio based sports magazine show World of Sports for Dubai One.

-In doing both shows he has interviewed a lot of big names from the sports, music, entertainment and film industry from the likes of Jackie Stewart, Novak Djokovic, Bob Geldof and Macy Gray to name just a few.
+In both shows he has interviewed celebrities, including Jackie Stewart, Novak Djokovic, Bob Geldof and Macy Gray.